lrsjng/mkr-global/README.md

 [![license][license-img]][github] [![web][web-img]][web] [![github][github-img]][github] [![npm][npm-img]][npm]
 [![version][npm-v-img]][npm] [![downloads][npm-dm-img]][npm] [![dependencies status][gemnasium-img]][gemnasium] [![build status][travis-img]][travis]

+Global command line trigger for the [mkr][web] build tool.
 This node module is intended to be installed globally.
-It provides a global command `mkr` that checks the current working directory for a local installation of node module [`mkr`][mkr].
+It provides a command `mkr` that checks the current working directory for a local installation of mkr.
 On success it triggers the CLI of the local installation.
-It's separated from `mkr` to keep the global installation at a bare minimum, and to allow the use of different versions of `mkr` (project based).

 ## Install